Crazybbsaber/honi/README.md

 # honi
- Solutions to the HONI/COCI competition organised by HSIN every year
+Some of my solutions to the HONI/COCI competition organised by HSIN every year